 Goalie helmets must satisfy multiple certifications to guarantee performance and protection standards.
 Common certifications include:

-HECC (Hockey Equipment Certification Council): This North American organization ensures helmets meet minimum impact and penetration resistance.
+HECC (Hockey Equipment Certification Council): This North American organization ensures that helmets meet minimum impact and penetration-resistance standards.

 CSA (Canadian Standards Association): Popular in Canada, CSA certifies helmets for impact absorption and retention system integrity.